 This Asian rice cakes recipe came from Mama Lin’s attempt to make Korean rice cakes, specifically the kind used in tteokbokki.
-Like in Korean cuisine, steamed rice cakes are prevalent in Chinese cooking.
-In fact, Mama Lin makes rice cakes for various Chinese holidays throughout the year.
-So when my sister-in-law brought home store-bought Korean rice cakes, Mama Lin declared that she could make them from scratch.
-There would be no need to buy them anymore!
+Like in Korean cuisine, steamed rice cakes are prevalent in Chinese cooking (often times called nian gao, 年糕).
+Throughout the year, Mama Lin makes rice cakes for stir frying.
+My mom noticed how my sister-in-law was buying Korean rice cakes, tteok (떡), from the supermarket, so she decided to figure out how to create it at home.

 These steamed Asian rice cakes are a versatile ingredient that you can use to stir fry or stews.